beam-community/bamboo/README.md

 ## JSON support

-Postgrex comes with JSON support out of the box via the [Poison](https://github.com/devinus/poison) library.
+Bamboo comes with JSON support out of the box via the [Poison](https://github.com/devinus/poison) library.
 To use it, add `:poison` to your dependencies:

 ```elixir
 {:poison, ">= 1.5.0"}